Unusual Enrollment History

 Students that have been denied federal student aid based on an Unusual Enrollment History Appeal have the ability to regain financial aid eligibility by successfully completing one semester of at least half time enrollment (at least 6 credits) with at least a 2.0 semester GPA at Massasoit Community College.
 Students could also obtain at least half time credit receiving at least a 2.0 GPA at another institution.
 Students must notify the Financial Aid Office that a successful semester has been completed to request that your eligibility be reviewed again.
 If credit was obtained at a college other than Massasoit Community College you must submit an OFFICIAL transcript to the Financial Aid Office.

 If the student meets the college’s standards to regain eligibility for federal financial aid the eligibility would be effective under the same provisions that apply when a student gains or regains eligibility under other student eligibility requirements.
 That is, for the Pell Grant and other Campus-based aid programs, eligibility begins with the payment period in which the student met the eligibility requirements (following the payment period of ineligibility), while eligibility for Direct Loans is retroactive to the beginning of the enrollment period.

 Regaining eligibility is not guaranteed and is determined at the discretion of the Financial Aid Office.
-Students must take courses that count towards their current degree program and must meet the college’s standards of Satisfactory Academic Progress (SAP).
-View the complete SAP policy.
+Students must take courses that count towards their current degree program and must meet the college’s standards of the Satisfactory Academic Progress (SAP) policy.